biendo27/llmproxy/README.md

-# CLIProxy config (portable)
+# LLMProxy config (CLIProxyAPI wrapper)

-This folder contains all CLIProxy shell config files so you can sync them to git and reuse on other machines.
+This folder contains all LLMProxy shell config files so you can sync them to git and reuse on other machines.

 ## Files